Dr. Joseph Crowley

 Dr. Joseph N. Crowley served as the University of Nevada, Reno president for a record-setting 23 years, from 1978 to 2001.
 When Crowley stepped down from the University presidency, he was the longest-serving president at a single institution among the nation's principal universities.
 His 23 years as president mark the longest single tenure of any of Nevada's chief executives.

-During his tenure as the 13th president at the Reno institution, he presided over dramatic expansion of the university's physical plant as well as significant increases in student and faculty numbers.
+During his tenure as the 13th president at the Reno institution, he presided over dramatic expansion of the university's physical size as well as significant increases in student and faculty numbers.
 After leaving the presidency in January 2001, he served during the 2001 Nevada State Legislative Session as the coordinator of legislative activities for the University and Community College System of Nevada, then returned to the faculty as Regents Professor and President Emeritus, teaching American political and constitutional history.

 He retired, formally, in January 2003, but then served for a year (2003-04) as interim president of San Jose State University.
 Afterward, he returned to Nevada to teach on a part-time basis.
 He served as interim president from December 2005 to June 2006.
 Crowley joined the University's political science faculty in January 1966.